-The Lionheart Approach
+The Lionheart approach

 Serious about progress, thoughtful about childhood

-Our approach combines clear structure with attentive, responsive teaching — helping pupils move forward with confidence while keeping learning enjoyable and engaging.
+Our approach combines clear structure with attentive, responsive teaching, helping pupils move forward with confidence while keeping learning enjoyable and engaging.

 One-to-one teaching that adapts to your child

-Pacing, explanations, and challenge calibrated to your child — not the class average.
+Pacing, explanations, and challenge calibrated to your child.
+Not the class average.

 A simple plan and steady checkpoints